-The British Sjögren's Syndrome Association (BSSA) was founded in 1986 as a registered charity, to raise awareness of the disease and support research into its cause and treatment.
+The British Sjögren's Syndrome Association (BSSA) (Sjögren's UK is the working title of the charity) founded in 1986 as a registered charity, to raise awareness of the disease and support research into its cause and treatment.

-A self help organisation with nearly 2300 members, the BSSA is dedicated to providing mutual support and information to individuals affected by this disabling disease.
+A self help organisation with nearly 2300 members, Sjögren's UK is dedicated to providing mutual support and information to individuals affected by this disabling disease.
 We have regional support groups throughout the UK whose members include sufferers and supporters who work together in helping one another cope with the day-to-day challenges of this debilitating and distressing condition.
-The BSSA also has a helpline and we award an annual research grant.
+We also have a helpline and we award an annual research grant.

-BSSA aims and objectives are:
+Aims and objectives are:

-- To raise awareness of Sjögren's Syndrome
+- To raise awareness of Sjögren's Disease

 - To educate people about the condition

-- · To support research into its cause and treatment
+- To support research into its cause and treatment

-BSSA activities include:
+Activities include:

-- Providing information and support to those affected by the condition - Distributing a variety of literature including an informative quarterly newsletter - Operating a national helpline facility - Hosting regular meetings throughout the UK - Linking members through our successful 'make a friend' scheme - Holding an annual seminar for medical professionals and sufferers, with talks from experts in Sjögren's Syndrome - Providing a useful and very informative website with an exclusive members only discussion forum
+- Providing information and support to those affected by the condition - Distributing a variety of literature including an informative quarterly newsletter - Operating a national helpline facility - Regional Group Meetings throughout the UK - Linking members through our successful 'make a friend' scheme - Holding an annual conference for medical professionals and sufferers, with talks from experts in Sjögren's Disease - Providing a useful and very informative website with an exclusive members only discussion forum